molly/blog/_posts/2022-07-22-celsius-letters.md

 > It was devastating to learn, when withdrawals were stopped on June 12th and the truth started to come out, that they took my carefully accumulated life savings, part of which were the proceeds from the family home I had just sold in late 2020 in preparation for a downsized retirement, and recklessly exposed them to enormous risk, mismanagement and loss.

 > Today, not many months from retirement, I face financial ruin and a very bleak future if those funds are not made whole to me again and in kind.
-I divided my investment between a US dollar stable coin USDC to earn high yield now to live on; and some pristine cryptos that have an incredible upside potential, in the next five to ten years, to grow to several million dollars to keep me in my old age and to pass on to my children
+I divided my investment between a US dollar stable coin USDC to earn high yield now to live on; and some pristine cryptos that have an incredible upside potential, in the next five to ten years, to grow to several million dollars to keep me in my old age and to pass on to my children.

 -----